mngpssn/intro_python_finance_public/README.md

 Class 1: Introduction to Python.
-* Python up and running
+* Python up and running.
 * local enviroments, virtual enviroments and pipenv.
-* The Jupyter Notebook
+* The Jupyter Notebook.
-* Google Colab
+* Google Colab.

 Class 2: Pandas, Numpy,Scypi, Statmodels, Matplotlib and advanced visualization.
-* Object Oriented Programming in Python
+* Object Oriented Programming in Python.
 * Overview and best practices.
 * Use cases in finance:
     * Speeding fractional differences.